-Take a film tour by helicopter or car to visit some of the locations that have been shot in over 60 feature films.
-One place you don’t want to miss is Manawaiopuna Falls which provided the backdrop for the blockbuster movie, Jurassic Park.
+Take a film tour by helicopter or car to visit locations featured in over 60 major motion pictures.
+One place you won’t want to miss is Manawaiopuna Falls.
+It provided the backdrop for the blockbuster movie, Jurassic Park.
 Unfortunately, you can only view it by air.

-Any folklore fanatic should visit the mysterious places where the legendary ancient Hawaiian menehune worked on the island.
-As the legend goes, these people were very small and very skilled, with god-like strength.
+Any folklore fanatic should visit the mysterious places where the ancient Hawaiian menehune worked on the island.
+As the legend goes, these people were very small but skillful, with god-like strength.
 Working only at night, the menehune built many sacred places of worship as well as roads, dams and canals.
-Though the origin of these legends remain uncertain, they have been linked to the Marquesan settlers who arrived on the island somewhere between 200 to 600 AD.
-Supposedly, their work can be seen in all across Kauai, in places like the Alekoko Fishpond, the 900-foot wall near Nāwiliwili Harbor and the Makaweli Quarry in Waimea.
+The origin of these legends remain uncertain.
+But they have been linked to Marquesan settlers who came somewhere between 200 to 600 AD.
+Supposedly, you can see their work across Kauai.
+Such places include the Alekoko Fishpond, the 900-foot wall near Nāwiliwili Harbor and the Makaweli Quarry in Waimea.

 Activities on Kauai are virtually endless for those who enjoy the great outdoors.

 The diverse cuisine in Kauai has influences from Polynesia, Japan, China, Portugal, the Philippines and more.
 You can find anything from sashimi (raw fish slices, typically tuna) to kalua pig (roasted and smoked shredded pork), lilikoi (passion fruit) and papaya.
-But you can’t go to Kauai without trying some of the taro that is locally grown on the island.
-The leaves of the taro plant are dark green and nutritious, while its root, in the form of poi, remains a popular local dish traditionally featured at luaus.
+But you can’t go to Kauai without trying some of the locally grown taro.
+The leaves of the taro plant are dark green and nutritious.
+While its root, in the form of poi, remains a popular local dish traditionally featured at luaus.

 Other traditional dishes include tako poke (octopus), lomi salmon (a mix of diced tomatoes, onions and salted salmon), and haupia (a custard-like coconut dessert).
 Other local dishes that are eaten almost every day include saimin (Hawaii’s version of ramen), Spam musubi, and teri-burgers (hamburgers marinated in teriyaki sauce).
 For tips on great restaurants and food tours on Kauai, be sure to check out our detailed Culinary Tours page.

-Whether you want to kayak down rivers, taste taro at a luau, hike perilous mountain ranges or explore Hawaiian history through the innumerable sites, festivals and museums, this island promises to provide an adventure-packed vacation.
+Whether you want to kayak down rivers, taste taro at a luau, hike perilous mountain ranges or explore Hawaiian history through the innumerable sites, festivals and museums, Kauai vacations promise to provide exciting and interesting adventures